RudolfCardinal/pdn_project_allocation/README.rst

 - 2024-05-19, v1.6.2:

-  - Bugfix as per
+  - Bugfix for when reading output with Excel, as per https://github.com/RudolfCardinal/pdn_project_allocation/pull/9, with thanks to Nicolas Gold (NicolasGold)!
-    https://github.com/RudolfCardinal/pdn_project_allocation/pull/9, with
-    thanks to Nicolas Gold!